 Most of us struggle to understand if there are any variations or types to project management.
 Here’s the thing – project management takes a different form when applied to different industries although the essence being the same – completion of tasks, events or projects using various tools, techniques or practices.

-However, most of the project managers follow a step by step approach to complete the projects successfully.
+However, most of the project managers follow a step-by-step approach to complete the projects successfully.
 These are also called the phases of project management.
 Let us have a look at major project management steps in traditional project management.

 Initiation: It is the first phase of the project lifecycle.
 This is where an idea is toiled and carefully examined if it will be beneficial for the organization or not.
-The key activities in this phase include the analysis of business requirements, identifying project requirements and stakeholders.
-It is during this phase where the project’s value and feasibility are measured.
+The key activities in this phase include the analysis of business requirements, and identifying project requirements and stakeholders.
+It is during this phase that the project’s value and feasibility are measured.

-Planning: This is the more detailed part of the project where a solid project planning steps are created to guide the teams.
-It includes putting the team together, identifying the tasks or activities to be performed, obtaining cost estimates and deciding the budget of the project.
+Planning: This is the more detailed part of the project where solid project planning steps are created to guide the teams.
+It includes putting the team together, identifying the tasks or activities to be performed, obtaining cost estimates, and deciding the budget of the project.
 Planning is an important phase as it sets the base for the execution part.

 Execution: This is the implementation phase where all the activities and events are set into motion.
 Teams or groups are made where responsibilities are given to the team members.
-Moreover, the key stakeholders are well communicated and updated about the changes that happen while executing a project.
+Moreover, the key stakeholders are well-communicated and updated about the changes that happen while executing a project.

 Monitoring: Here in this phase, once the plan is executed, every step is thoroughly reviewed and monitored.
 It helps to identify loopholes or missing plots so that they can be removed in order to minimize risks in the future.
-This allows taking appropriate actions and address issues in accordance with the project for its successful completion.
+This allows for taking appropriate actions and addressing issues in accordance with the project for its successful completion.